Housing Terms and What They Mean

 -

-Residents can no longer afford to live in their neighborhood and move elsewhere.
-This is often a result of the impact of increasing housing prices in a neighborhood caused by neighborhood reinvestment and major infrastructure investments.
+Displacement occurs when residents can no longer afford to live in their neighborhood and they move elsewhere.
+This often stems from the impact of increasing housing prices in a neighborhood, which in turn can be the result of neighborhood reinvestment and major infrastructure investments.

 - Dwelling